Magyar Kupa

-The Hungarian Cup (Magyar Kupa, /hu/), officially known as MOL Magyar Kupa for sponsorship reasons, is the Hungarian cup competition for football clubs.
-It was started by the Hungarian Football Association, in 1909, eight years after the commencement of the Hungarian League.
+The Magyar Kupa (/hu/), also known as the Hungarian Cup in English, officially known as MOL Magyar Kupa for sponsorship reasons, is a Hungarian knockout football cup competition held annually by the Hungarian Football Federation (MLSZ).
+It was started in 1909, eight years after the commencement of the Hungarian League.

 Besides all of the professional clubs of Hungary numerous amateur sides take part every year.
 These have to qualify through local cup competitions.

-The most successful participant in the Magyar Kupa has been Ferencváros with 24 wins, followed by local rivals MTK with 12 cups.
-The current holder is Paks, having won their 1st title in 2024.
+The most successful participant and current titleholder in the Magyar Kupa has been Ferencváros with 25 wins, followed by local rivals MTK with 12 cups.